-My love for coffee needs no introduction, but the connection between coffee intake and liver health just might merit one.
+My love for coffee needs no introduction, but the scientific connection between coffee intake and liver health certainly merits one.

 Surprised by this headline?